wiloon/blog/content/post/archive-0/2011-12-05-ifconfig-iwconfig.md

 ---
 <http://www.linuxquestions.org/questions/linux-wireless-networking-41/ifconfig-vs-iwconfig-268525/>

 iwconfig only deals with the wireless elements of a wireless card: the ESSID, WEP keys, etc. All the normal attributes of the network card (IP address, subnet mask etc) are assigned through ifconfig.
-The two utilities don&#8217;t overlap, and both are required to use the card (unless you&#8217;re using dhclient, in which case you won&#8217;t have to use ifconfig directly).
+The two utilities don't overlap, and both are required to use the card (unless you're using dhclient, in which case you won't have to use ifconfig directly).